rafgraph/react-interactive/README.md

 - In Interactive's API, the `forceState` and `initialState` props pass in a state object to the Interactive component, and the `onStateChange` and `setStateCallback` hooks receive the previous and next state objects when they are called.

 #### `focusFrom` API
-- The `focusFrom` API allows for separate styles and class names based on how the `focus` state was entered (tab key, mouse, or touch).
+- The `focusFrom` API allows for separate styles and class names based on how the `focus` state is entered (tab key, mouse, or touch).
 - The API is accessed in the `focus` prop options object by adding keys for  `focusFrom[input]Style`, and `focusFrom[input]ClassName`.
-  - `focusFromTabStyle`, `focusFromTabClassName`: use this `style` and `className` for the `focus` state if focus did not come from a mouse or touch interaction, usually by tabbing through the focusable elements on the page, but any non-mouse/touch focus calls will match with `focusFromTab`.
+  - `focusFromTabStyle`, `focusFromTabClassName`: use this `style` and `className` for the `focus` state if focus is from the tab key (i.e. tabbing through the focusable elements on the page).
+Also, any focus calls not from a mouse or touch interaction (e.g. from assistive tech) will match with `focusFromTab`.
   - `focusFromMouseStyle`, `focusFromMouseClassName`: use this `style` and `className` for the `focus` state when focus is from a mouse interaction.
   - `focusFromTouchStyle`, `focusFromTouchClassName`: use this `style` and `className` for the `focus` state when focus is from a touch interaction.
-- There is also a `focusFromTabOnly` boolean option, that when set to `true` means the element only enters the focus state when not the result of a mouse or touch interaction, usually by tabbing through the focusable elements on the page, but any non-mouse/touch focus calls will enter the focus state when using `focusFromTabOnly`.
+- There is also a `focusFromTabOnly` boolean option that when set to `true` only lets the element enter the focus state when not the result of a mouse or touch interaction, usually by tabbing through the focusable elements on the page, but any non-mouse/touch focus call will enter the focus state when using `focusFromTabOnly`.
 Note that preventing the browser from entering the focus state will make the element not draggable in some browsers.
 - `focus` options object with the complete `focusFrom` API:
 ```javascript
   <Interactive